Recording Videosync output

 Note that all these methods require recording on the same machine that runs Videosync, which may strain the machine's resources.
 If this becomes a problem, there are two alternatives to consider.

-• Using Networked Mode to run Videosync and the recording software on a separate machine, so that the audio processing is separated from the video processing.
+- Using Networked Mode to run Videosync and third party recording software on a separate machine, so that the audio processing is separated from the video processing.
 The consequence is that it takes a bit more work to record the audio output of Live as well.

 info